 The Good Life Festival on March 23, 2019, is an outdoor concert series featuring national and local acts and a variety of activities, including specialty shopping, wine tasting, and food for purchase.
 The Festival is located at Encanterra, a Trilogy Country Club, in San Tan Valley.

 Lunchtime concerts at the Out to Lunch Concert Series feature local artists playing a variety of music including folk, country, jazz, Dixieland, oldies, and world music at the Mesa Arts Center on select days throughout the month.

 See an Indie Movie

 At Talk Cinema, audience members become the critics of a sneak-preview film.
-This film series screens award-winning indie and foreign films before their theatrical release.
+The film series screens award-winning indie and foreign films before their theatrical release.
 Screenings include moderated conversations hosted by guest speakers at the Scottsdale Center for the Performing Arts.

 Movies at the Museum at the Phoenix Art Museum screens independent and classic cinema and documentaries relating to art, artists, and works on view in the Museum, usually followed by discussion.
 It's free with paid museum admission, but seating is available on a first come, first seated basis.

-Movies by Moonlight offers family-favorite box office hits, preceded by fun activities with themes to go along with the films.
-Activities may include make-and-take crafts, inflatables and/or games and prizes at Murphy Park in Glendale.
+On March 29, 2019, Movies by Moonlight offers family-favorite box office hits, preceded by fun activities with themes to go along with the films.
+Activities may include make-and-take crafts, inflatables, games, and prizes at Murphy Park in Glendale.

 Attend a Block Party

 Scottsdale hosts the Arizona Fine Art Expo from mid-January through the end of March, a 10-week event where designers, painters, sketchers, and sculptors teach demonstrations and workshops while guests enjoy fine wine and cuisine.

-The annual Pinal County Fair in Casa Grande offers entertainment, shopping, food, exhibits, carnival rides, and youth livestock shows, while the Scottsdale Arts Festival is held on the grounds of the Scottsdale Center for the Arts, where guests can enjoy more than 175 nationally-acclaimed artists' exhibits, continuous live entertainment, food, and a kids area.
+The annual Pinal County Fair in Casa Grande offers entertainment, shopping, food, exhibits, carnival rides, and youth livestock shows.
+The Scottsdale Arts Festival is held on the grounds of the Scottsdale Center for the Arts, where guests can enjoy more than 175 nationally-acclaimed artists' exhibits, continuous live entertainment, food, and a kids area.